-Now, that's not bad, especially since other niches like “weight loss” have tens of thousands competing books.
-But, if we narrow our search a little bit more and target something like “Acne Treatment”, you will see the number of competing books drop significantly.
+Now, that's not bad, especially since other niches like “weight loss” have tens of thousands of competing books.
+But, if we narrow our search a little bit more and target something like “Acne Treatment,” you will see the number of competing books drop significantly.

-For the keyword “Acne Treatment”, there are only 166 competing books.
-This makes it much easier for you to rank your book in the Amazon search, so that you can get at the top of the list of search results for the keywords “Acne Treatment”.
-The reason why you'd want your book to be able to be at the top of the list of search results, is simply because your book would then be in front of thousands of people that are searching for “Acne Treatment” everyday, which would produce you a lot of sales.
+For the keyword “Acne Treatment,” there are only 166 competing books.
+This makes it much easier for you to rank your book in the Amazon search so that you can get at the top of the list of search results for the keywords “Acne Treatment.”
+The reason why you'd want your book to be able to be at the top of the list of search results is simply that your book would then be in front of thousands of people that are searching for “Acne Treatment” every day, which would produce you a lot of sales.
 If your book is nowhere to be found in the search results for “Acne Treatment” then your book likely won't get as many sales, as people won't be able to find it.
 Make sense?

-Now, this is just a basic explanation of how to analyze the profitability of a niche, but there is a few more factors you want to look at.
+Now, this is just a basic explanation of how to analyze the profitability of a niche, but there are a few more factors you want to look at.
 I usually use a software for doing my research now, which makes things much faster and easier.
 I recommend a software called AK Elite, as it will basically do the keyword research for you once you pop your keywords into it.
-It also has a lot of other cool features, such as finding reviewers for your Kindle book and tracking your books ranking for your keyword.
+It also has a lot of other cool features, such as finding reviewers for your Kindle book and tracking your book's ranking for your keyword.
 There are cheaper options as well, such as KD Suite and Kindle Samarai.
-All are good and have different features, but I find myself using AK Elite the most, since it's the most Mac friendly and I don't need to install additional software to run it.
+All are good and have different features, but I find myself using AK Elite the most since it's the most Mac-friendly and I don't need to install additional software to run it.

 3. Create A Title And Cover For Your Kindle E-Book

 Once you've decided upon a niche for your Kindle book, the next step is to create a title and cover for your Kindle book.
 When it comes to creating a title, you want to make sure that you have the keyword for your niche in it.
 This will help to get your Kindle book noticed and ranked in Amazon for that keyword.
-So for example, here's some titles that I came up with for “Acne Treatment”.
+So for example, here are some titles that I came up with for “Acne Treatment.”

 Rapid Acne Treatment – Simple Steps To Cure Acne Fast